brozeph/simple-socks/readme.md

 ### createServer

-Creates an instances of a SOCKS5 proxy server:
+Factory method that creates an instance of a SOCKS5 proxy server:

 ```javascript
 const server = require('simple-socks').createServer();